DriganCarey/Sc2ZergBot/README.md

 Other details:
-  I want to try and build a decision tree - the bot should only try to take one action at a time
+  I want to try and build a decision tree - the bot should only try to take one action at a time Want to attempt to randomise choices in order to prevent bot from acting completely predictably